HassanSherwani/Data_Science_Project_II-/README.md

-# Data_Preprocessing
+# Data Science Projects

-Some methods and techniques for cleaning and pre-processing.
+Couple of concepts and projects gathered from different sources.
+Idea is to compile all in one and look up when needed.